tygreenwood/the-dark-matter-problem/README.md

     git clone <paste-segment-from-github>
     ```
 1. Type `cargo run` in the command line to run the project
+1. To run a server that can be connected to, type `cargo run --features server`.
+The IP that others can connect to on the same network will be printed to the command line.
+1. To connect to a server on the same network, enter the IP address in SERVER_ADDRESS found in `client/configs.rs`.
+Type `cargo run --features client`.

 ### Useful VSCode Extensions